Open

 You can submit a quick scan at any time during the year.
 But note that you can only apply for a subsidy during an application round.

-2. One of our project advisors will contact you to arrange an online meeting.
+2. One of our project advisors will contact you to arrange an online meeting during the next application round.

-We use the quick scan to check if your project proposal idea meets the conditions to start an SSF project.
+We use the quick scan to check if your project idea meets the conditions for an SPVO project.
 Based on your quick scan, we will give you a non-binding recommendation.

-• You can download the quick scan form here soon.
+You can download the SPVO quick scan below:

-Once you have received our advice, you can apply for funding within an application round.
+Once you have completed the advisory process, you can apply for funding during an application round.

-2. Log in with eHerkenning level 3 and apply for an SSF subsidy via our eLoket.
+2. Log in with eHerkenning level 3 and apply for an SPVO subsidy via eLoket

 Checklist for your application

-Make sure you have the following information at hand when submitting your application:
+Make sure that your company is an SME and that you have the following information ready when submitting your application:

 • Your company's Chamber of Commerce registration number, if applicable;